BACKGROUND

 This collaboration yields mutual gains.
 For RBWM schools and communities, it narrows attainment gaps, enhances motivation, and promotes equity, with measurable outcomes like improved literacy metrics and reduced absences.
 Families benefit from accessible, engaging resources that strengthen home-school ties, reducing risks in one-parent or deprived households.

-For Once Upon a Bus, sponsorship secures funding over five years, enabling operational scaling, revenue from paid services elsewhere, and a sustainable model eventually reaching 25,000+ learners annually.
+For Once Upon a Bus, sponsorship secures funding over multiple years, enabling operational scaling, revenue from paid services elsewhere, and a sustainable model eventually reaching tens of thousands learners annually.

 Sponsors gain by mitigating community disruptions, commercial activities, noise/light pollution, traffic or employment shifts, while reinforcing their brand through pro-active literacy initiatives; boosting local support for their ambitions via co-branded events and high profile ongoing PR.

 Ultimately, this partnership transforms local literacy challenges into opportunities for growth, creating a sustained and resilient, educated community.
-By investing in learning, all parties contribute to a shared legacy of human empowerment.
-We would love to talk to you, share our story so far, our vision for the future, and our commitment to making our community a better place.
+By investing in learning, all parties contribute to a shared legacy of local human empowerment - In short, we would love to talk to you, share our story so far, our vision for the future, and our commitment to making our community a better place.

 Interested parties are invited to collaborate: